 The Mondriaan Fund is offering the MMCA Residency in collaboration with the National Museum of Modern and Contemporary Art.

 The MMCA Residency Changdong has nine studios, two exhibition spaces and a large outdoor working space.
-The residents are part of a(n) (inter)national residency programme that, alongside Korean artists, usually welcomes six international artists.
+The residents are part of a(n) (inter)national residency programme that, alongside Korean artists, usually welcomes six international artists and researchers.
 Open Studios are organised twice a year, and the residents display their work in the exhibition spaces.

 The MMCA regularly organises field trips for the (inter)national artists and there are studio visits, including by curators from the MMCA (museum).
 The residency is home to a select library, with books about Korean art, culture and language.